fezho/k8s-examples/README.md

 * Golang 1.12

 ### Project Layout
-We use the basic layout for Go application projects including `Go module`, it looks like:
+We use the basic layout for Go application projects including `Go module`, Dockerfile and Makefile, it looks like:

 ```
 .